aulb/notes/dynamic-programming/README.md

 "leetcode", ["leet", "ee", "code"], lookup@final = [0,0,0,1,0,0,0,1]
 "ee" is not true at index 2 because its not the beginning nor "l" can be made.
 "leet" is true because its in the beginning of the string

+# Decode Ways
+This is like climbing stairs.
+If the current number is 1 - 9 carry over from previous case.
+If the number is between 10 - 26, a divergent path (add two steps)